Middle Fork Salmon River 5 Day, 4 Nights

 June 19 is considered "advanced whitewater" with potential high water conditions.
 All guests must have previous rafting experience and in good physical condition.

-Early season trip dates may require possible flight from Stanley, Idaho to secondary put-in location in the event of extreme high water: $160 per person.
+Early season trip dates may require a possible flight from Stanley, Idaho to a secondary put-in location in the event of extreme high water: $160 per person.

 Middle Fork Salmon River Vacation Questions

-A rafting vacation on the Salmon River often entails many questions.
+A rafting vacation on the Middle Fork of the Salmon River often entails many questions.
 What type of boats are used?
 How does camping on the river work?
 What is the food like?
 What do I need to bring and what is supplied by the outfitter?
 You'll find answers to all these questions and many more in the categories below.